 Almost all herbs are fairly easy to grow.
 Just make sure they have adequate sunlight, good drainage, and the proper amount of water and you will be enjoying your herbs in a flash.

-If you are growing them from seeds transplanting them to a bigger container, this will also help them to become heartier and more bountiful.
-You will be surprised to see how big a well taken care of herb will become when given the room it needs to grow.
+If you are growing them from seeds and transplanting them to a bigger container, this will also help them to become heartier and more bountiful.
+You will be surprised to see how big a well-taken care of herb will become when given the room it needs to grow.

 How Much Water do Herb Gardens Need?